iliakan/javascript-book/en/02-browser/03-dom/task/label-links.md

 Find links using `getElementsByTagName`, filter them by `href.indexOf('://')`.

-Also check that the link may start with `http://javascript.info/...`.
+Also check that the link may start with `http://JavaScript.info/...`.
 Such links are not external.

 =Solution

 The solution source: [play src="/assets/browser/dom/markLinks.html"]

 To skip links leading on current domain, `location.protocol` and `location.host` are used.
-They keep current scheme (http) and domain (javascript.info).
+They keep current scheme (http) and domain (JavaScript.info).